 Ethnobotanist and research director at the Institut de Recherche pour le Développement, Geneviève Michon is a specialist in relations between societies and forests.
 During her stays abroad, she was particularly interested in the way in which the world's farmers conceive and materialize their relationship to forests, and to the conflicts between farmers and forest administrators.
 Author of "Farmers in the shadow of the world's forests" Agroforesteries vernaculaire, Edition Acte Sud.
 IRD co-edition.

 Prof. Zoubida CHARROUF

 Professor of chemistry at the Faculty of Sciences, Mohammed V University, Morocco.
 First Moroccan woman to graduate from the Lille National School of Chemistry (ENSCL).
 Its most impactful project concerns the preservation of the Argan tree.
-His idea: to transform the environmental problem into an economic opportunity and, at the same time, to preserve the Argan forest.
+Her idea: to transform the environmental problem into an economic opportunity and, at the same time, to preserve the Argan forest.

 Thomas BRAIL , GNSA Association

 "The National Tree Monitoring Group" "is an association under the 1901 law, resulting from a collective of citizens' initiative actively working for sustainable development and environmental education.

 Trees are a "common good" because they participate, as living beings, in maintaining our living environment in good condition and in the resilience of our territories vis-à-vis the consequences due to global warming and to the erosion of biodiversity.